ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

   has a three-way handshake like TCP.
 However, unlike TCP, this handshake brings us all the way from 0 to a fully encrypted, authenticated, and multiplexed connection.
-In theory (not yet in practice), this should significantly reduce the latency of DHT queries.
+In theory (not yet in practice), this should significantly reduce the latency of DHT queries which will improve a number of IPFS operations like adding and getting large volumes of data.
 * **Behaves better on lossy networks**.
 When multiplexing multiple requests over a single TCP connection, a single dropped packet will bring the entire connection to a halt while the packet is re-transmitted.
 However, because QUIC